charliecalvert/CloudNotes/Assignments/React/ReactPropsRefine.md

 **IMAGE**: _The same warning as seen from the command line.
 Sometimes you might see problems at the command line that you don't see in the developer tools and vice versa.
 As you result, you should check both places._

-When you turn in your code, you should always strive to ensure that your program is completely free of warnings and errors.
+When you turn in your code, you should always ensure that your program is completely free of warnings and errors.

 [dtw]: https://s3.amazonaws.com/bucket01.elvenware.com/images/react-address-refine-warn.png

 [warncmd]: https://s3.amazonaws.com/bucket01.elvenware.com/images/react-address-refine-cmdw.png

-## Add Display for Api User
+## Add Display for API User

 By this time you should have refactored your code so that there is nothing about headers, **SmallNumbers**, or retrieving information from **/api/foo** in **App.js**.
 We want to re-purpose **App.js** so that it can be used to handler our request for **/api/users**.